simulogics/prosperousuniverse-docs/content/tutorials/base-setup/_index.md

 Your recommended buildings are listed below and on the [Packages and Factions site](../../wiki/packages-factions).
 All of them can be found in the Resources and Pioneers tabs:

-* Victualler: Rig, Farm, Food Processor
+* Victualler: Rig, Farmstead, Food Processor
+* Metallurgist: Extractor, Smelter
-* Carbon Farmer: 2x Farm, Incinerator
+* Carbon Farmer: 2x Farmstead, Incinerator
-* Metallurgist: 2x Extractor, Smelter
 * Manufacturer: Collector, Incinerator, Basic Materials Plant
-* Constructor: Basic Materials Plant, Prefab Plant 1
+* Constructor: Basic Materials Plant, Prefab Plant Mk 1
+* Fuel Engineer: Refinery; Collector _or_ Extractor

 Regardless of your package, it is recommended that you also construct two “Habitation Pioneer” modules.
 To construct a building, simply hit its  “BUILD” button; if it worked, your new building will show up in the “SECTIONS” window you can access from your base overview.